mvmd-org/mvmd-site/AI_rewrite.md

 2. **Instances Where Terminology Should Be Changed**:
    - docs/standards/overview.md: Uses "technical standards as namespaces" (line 10)
    - docs/standards/overview.md: Has a section titled "Standards as Namespaces" (line 17)
-   - All individual standard documents have sections titled "Namespace Declaration" that should be standardized to "Standard Declaration" or "Standard Reference"
+   - All individual standard documents have sections titled "Namespace Declaration" that should be standardized to "Standard Reference"
    - All standard documents have phrases like "For validating [FORMAT] namespace references" that should be changed to "standard references"

 3. **Additional Inconsistent Terms Found**: